ionutbalosin/jvm-energy-consumption/docs/jvm-energy-consumption-article-jdk17.md

 Within each category, multiple measurements were taken, and the baseline was subtracted from each of them.
 The results were then aggregated using the arithmetic mean (average), and a margin of error was calculated based on a [confidence](https://en.wikipedia.org/wiki/Confidence_interval) interval for each group.
 This error score is depicted in each bar plot.

-To enable a high-level comparison of overall power consumption scores across all the categories and JVMs, the normalized [geometric mean](https://en.wikipedia.org/wiki/Geometric_mean) was generated.
-This serves as an informative metric for assessing relative power consumption.
+To enable a high-level comparison of overall energy consumption scores across all the categories and JVMs, the normalized [geometric mean](https://en.wikipedia.org/wiki/Geometric_mean) was generated.
+This serves as an informative metric for assessing relative energy consumption.

 ## Off-the-Shelf Applications